mmorac/chatbot/readme.md

 Blaise is already able to interact through a webpage.

 Next tasks: Design chat pop up and show full conversation in the window.

+15-may-2020 10:05pm

+Blaise already has message and conversation areas.

+Next tasks: Design chat pop up window, show full conversation in the window, and integrate with Angular.